Bumshakalaka/krAIna/README.md

     4. Create a `config.yaml` (`cp config.yaml.template config.yaml`) and modify if needed.

 ---
-*Note*:
+> [!Note]
+> To use Ollama, install server first [Quick start](https://github.com/ollama/ollama?tab=readme-ov-file#quickstart) and leave `OLLAMA_ENDPOINT` env variable empty.
+> Set `OLLAMA_ENDPOINT=http://xx.xx.xx.xx:11434` if you have access to Ollama server remotely.

+> [!Note]
-By default, the highest priority has Azure OpenAI LLM, next OpenAI next Anthropic and the last Amazon Bedrock.
+> By default, the highest priority has Azure OpenAI LLM, next OpenAI next Anthropic and the last Amazon Bedrock.
-Thus, if all API keys exist, Azure OpenAI is selected.
+> Thus, if all API keys exist, Azure OpenAI is selected.
 If OpenAI and Anthropic, OpenAI is selected.

----
-*Note*:
+> [!Note]
-Versioning and auto-updating of the `kraina.db` schema are not supported at this time. if you had already created `kraina.db`, update schema:
+> Versioning and auto-updating of the `kraina.db` schema are not supported at this time.
+> if you had already created `kraina.db`, update schema:
 ```sql
 create table messages_dg_tmp
 (